 How will we measure this?

-- This indicator will be measured using data from the first Youth Health and Wellbeing Survey - 'WhatAboutMe?', Baseline data from the survey is expected in 2021.
+- This indicator will be measured using aggregated data relating to organisation, productiveness and responsibility, drawn ffrom the first Youth Health and Wellbeing Survey - 'WhatAboutMe?'.
+Baseline data from the survey is expected in 2021.

 For more information